Student subsidised travel

 There are two main types of assistance:

-- A fares allowance which may be payable to students who live in the defined remote area.
+- A fares allowance which may be payable to students who live in the defined remote area of Western Australia.

 - A road travel subsidy payable for students living anywhere within Western Australia.